 Elena Lundquist Ortíz

-is studying Modern Culture at the University of Copenhagen.
-She is behind The Aurora Archives (2010-), an ongoing research project within ecological, theoretical and artistic practices.
-She lives in Cph.
+is currently writing her thesis in Modern Culture at the University of Copenhagen.
+She is behind the Laboratory water polyp hydra, a curatorial research project on watery worlding, transcorporeality and oceanic healing.
+She lives in Helsingør.

 Andrea Fjordside Pontoppidan